NVlabs/RADIO/README.md

 ## News/Release

+- [12.18.2024] We release C-RADIO, a commercial-friendly ViT-H/16 variant of RADIO under the [NVIDIA Open Model License Agreement](https://developer.download.nvidia.com/licenses/nvidia-open-model-license-agreement-june-2024.pdf) license!
+- [12.11.2024] We release RADIOv2.5 ViT-G/14, our biggest model yet!
+- [12.10.2024] We release \[[RADIO-Amplified](https://arxiv.org/abs/2412.07679)\] to ArXiv with details on our method to address the mode-switching issue (previously described in this [tech report](./RADIOv2.5_tech_report.md)) and our efficient VLM integration method.
 - [10.2.2024] 🔥🔥 RADIOv2.5 ViT-H/16 model is released.
 We have also released \[[PHI-S: Distribution Balancing for Label-Free Multi-Teacher Distillation](https://arxiv.org/abs/2410.01680)\] to ArXiv that details one of the major algorithm updates behind the version 2.5 releases.
 - [7.22.2024] 🔥 RADIOv2.5 ViT-B/16 and ViT-L/16 are released.
 For VLLM tasks, RADIOv2.5-B is as good or better than RADIOv2, and RADIOv2.5-L is much better!
 See [tech report](./RADIOv2.5_tech_report.md).
 - [4.30.2024] 🔥 README is updated with more metrics, Arxiv is updated with new results.